wookie-fatcat/agility/README.md

-# Agility: Automated Optimisation of Electrictity Tariffs on Solis Solar Systems
+# Agility: Automated Optimisation of Electricity Tariffs on Solis Solar Systems

 ## What is Agility?